AymaRehman/DE0917_Lab1/README.md

 None of the code is copied, rather understood and applied in the assignment after understanding.
 Concepts not part of references were already known to a good extent.
 Only a few minor programming details including syntax were occassionally referred to at a basic level; hence, this is not included in the references.

+## License

+This project is submitted as part of a university assignment.
+All code is authored by Ayma Rehman.